-where $M_*$ is the mass of the lens and $x=D_L/D_S.$ In the plane of the source lensed by VB~10, this angle subtends a distance larger than $2000\, R_\odot,$ assuming $D_S = 1$~kpc.
-This suggests that finite-source-size effects are negligible, even if the substructures leading to planet-lens effects have sizes that are as small as $1\%$ of the Einstein ring.

-Several things are noteworthy about Equation 1.
-First, the value of $\theta_E$ depends only on the lens mass and on $D_L$ and $D_S$. $D_L$ is potentially measurable for a nearby star; we have, for example, a high-precision measurement of the distance to VB~10.
-The value of $D_S$ may not be known exactly, but the uncertainty in $\sqrt{1-x}$ is roughly $x\, dx/2$ which can be small, since $x$ is typically small.
-If, e.g., the distance to [VB~10]-PMLS-1 is a kpc, the uncertainty in $\sqrt{1-x}$ is approximately $0.003\, dx.$ If, therefore, we can measure the value of $\theta_E$, then we can measure the lens mass.
+By comparing the size of the Einstein angle to the distance of closest approach, we can determine how large the effects of lensing will be.
+It is therefore important to be able able to estimate the value of $\theta_E.$

+Prediction of close passages is most likely to be possible when the nearby star is a high-proper-motion star (HPMS), with proper motion $\mu$ larger than a few tens of milliarcseconds per year.
+Such stars are near enough to us that the value of $\sqrt{1-D_L/D_S}$ is likely to be close to unity.
+We can therefore often obtain a useful estimate of the value of $\theta_E$ if we can estimate the mass of the nearby star and its distance from us.

+Because we are considering nearby stars with measured proper motions, in most cases we will know the star's spectral type and can use it to estimate the values of $D_L$ and $M_\ast$.
+For some nearby star we can do even better, because the geometric parallax is known and provides a high-precision measurement of $D_L.$ VB~10 is one such well-studied star, with an estimated distance of $5.8$~pc and an estimated mass of $0.075\, M_\odot.$ The Einstein angle for VB~10~ is approximately equal to $10$~milliarcseconds (L\'epine \& DiStefano 2012).